sysbio-vo/sysbio-course/src/environment.md

 install.packages("XML")
 ```

-Remember this case as it is one of the most typical troubles newbies encounter when dealing with R packages.
+> **NB: **Memorize the case with system dev packages as it is one of the most typical troubles newbies encounter when dealing with R packages.

 #### Conda package manager

-Using shared computation resources will mean that you don't have root access, so we need smth flexible and easy to deal with, which allows to transfer our configured environment from host to host easily.
-[Conda](https://conda.io/) is a popular solution on that regards.
+Using shared computation resources means that you don't have root access, so we need smth flexible and easy to deal with, which allows to transfer our configured environment from host to host easily.
+[Conda](https://conda.io/) is a popular solution in such case.

-Let's start with installing [Miniconda](https://conda.io/miniconda.html) \(contains the conda package manager and Python\):
+Let's start with installing [Miniconda](https://conda.io/miniconda.html) (contains the conda package manager and Python):

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh